-State Classification Based on the Prior CCSS-Similarity Index.
-The Prior CCSS-Similarity Index measures the similarity between a state's 2009 standards and the CCSS in mathematics in terms of the focus and coherence of the topics covered in the standards.
-The measure was created using well-established methods developed for the analysis of standards documents in the Third International Mathematics and Science Study (TIMSS) (Schmidt et al., 1997).
+State Classification Based on the Prior CCSS-Similarity Index coherence of the topics covered in the standards.
+The measure was created using well-established methods developed for the analysis of standards documents in the Third International Mathematics and Science Study (TIMSS; Schmidt et al., 1997).
 Based on this measure, Schmidt and Houang (2012) grouped states into five categories, ranging from "least like CCSS" to "most like CCSS."
-Given that the CCSS for mathematics has the highest rating on the Prior Rigor Index (see Note 3), it is reasonable to assume that a state's prior math standards were less rigorous if they were less like the CCSS; thus the Prior CCSS-Similarity Index can be viewed as an indirect measure of the rigor of a state's prior standards.4 For our main CITS analyses, we defined treatment states as states in the two "least like CCSS" groups, and comparison states as states in the two "most like CCSS" groups.
+Given that the CCSS for mathematics has the highest rating on the prior rigor index (see Note 3), it is reasonable to assume that a state's prior math standards were less rigorous if they were less like the CCSS; thus the prior CCSS-similarity index can be viewed as an indirect measure of the rigor of a state's prior standards.
+4 For our main CITS analyses, we defined treatment states as states in the two "least like CCSS" groups, and comparison states as states in the two "most like CCSS" groups.
 We excluded states in the middle group to allow for a sharper contrast and included these states in our sensitivity analyses.
 Our assumption here is that the new CCR standards reflect a larger increase in the rigor of state standards and thus a stronger form of treatment for states whose prior standards were less like the CCSS than for states whose prior standards were more like the CCSS.
-Consequently, we expected the new standards to lead to a larger improvement in student achievement in the treatment states than in the comparison states defined based on the Prior CCSS-Similarity Index.
+Consequently, we expected the new standards to lead to a larger improvement in student achievement in the treatment states than in the comparison states defined based on the prior CCSSsimilarity index.